SweetBubbleTea/league-stat-tracker/README.md

 ![website](https://img.shields.io/website?url=https%3A%2F%2Fleague-stat-tracker.herokuapp.com)
 ![last commit](https://img.shields.io/github/last-commit/sweetbubbletea/league-stat-tracker)

-A simple web application that is designed to provide statistical data for each game that was previously played in League of Legends.
+A web application that is designed to provide statistical data for each game that was previously played in League of Legends.
 The web application provides data on champion mastery, win rate, itemization, creep score, KDA, and many more.

 ## Disclaimers